Goober Pyle

 Goober Pyle is a fictional character in the American TV sitcom The Andy Griffith Show and its sequel series Mayberry RFD.
 He was played by George Lindsey.
 Lindsey first read for the part of Gomer Pyle, Goober's cousin, which went to actor-singer Jim Nabors.
 The two actors had similar backgrounds; Lindsey was from Jasper, Alabama, while Nabors was from Sylacauga, Alabama.

 The character was once introduced by Andy Taylor (played by Andy Griffith) as Goober Beasley, but he was referred to as Goober Pyle for most of his time on the show.
+Lindsey wrote a book, Goober in a Nutshell, about his experience playing Goober.

 Character

 The cousin of Gomer Pyle, Goober was initially often referred to by Gomer but never seen until his appearance in the episode "Fun Girls," which was the only Andy Griffith Show episode in which the two appeared together.
 Goober later appeared in an episode of Gomer Pyle, USMC.

 Both Pyle cousins worked at Wally's Filling Station, though not together, and were the show's comic relief.
 Lindsey was hired to fill the void when Gomer was spun off to join the United States Marine Corps.
 During season five, Goober was initially referred to as "Goober Beasley."
 To solidify the connection to Gomer, Goober's surname was changed to "Pyle."
-While Gomer always referenced Grandma Pyle, Goober never mentioned her.

-Goober was viewed as backward and not very bright.

-Although Goober portrayed a somewhat childlike and happy-go-lucky character, he had the ability to view life and people with a sense of wonder and goodness.
-And his automotive mechanical skills were exceptional, as evidenced by taking Gilly Walker's car apart and reassembling it inside the sheriff's office, and then taking it apart again and reassembling it again outside.
+Goober was portrayed as backward and not very bright.
+A somewhat childlike and happy-go-lucky character, he had the ability to view life and people with a sense of wonder and goodness.
+His automotive mechanical skills were good, as evidenced by taking Gilly Walker's car apart and reassembling it inside the sheriff's office, and then taking it apart again and reassembling it again outside.
 Goober was similar to his cousin Gomer, though less animated.
 Both cousins shared a love for high-stepping swing dancing, even when the music was far less dynamic.

-Goober's older brother Braden was a noted rocket-scientist for NASA, and once visited Mayberry R.F.D. in the 1969 episode, "Goober's Brother."
+Goober's older brother Braden was a noted rocket-scientist for NASA, and once visited Mayberry R.F.D. in the 1970 episode, "Goober's Brother."
 Howard Sprague attributed the vast intellectual disparity between the brothers to Mendel's theory of recessive genes.